mdavids/forfund/README.md

 # forfund
-Testing with Debian packaging and stuff like that
+Testing with Debian packaging and stuff like that.